DevExpress/devextreme-demos/JSDemos/Demos/TreeList/Resizing/description.md

 Users can resize columns if the [allowColumnResizing](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#allowColumnResizing) property is enabled.
 When a user resizes a column, the TreeList's behavior depends on the [columnResizingMode](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#columnResizingMode) property value:

 * *"nextColumn"*
-The TreeList resizes the adjacent column; total component width stays the same.
+The TreeList resizes the adjacent column; the total component width does not change.

 * *"widget"*
 The total component width increases or decreases; all other columns maintain their widths.